Automattic/block-experiments/bundler/resources/jetpack-layout-grid/readme.txt

 == Changelog ==

-= 1.3 - 22nd June 2020 =
+= 1.2.4 - 14th July 2020 =
-* Add vertical alignment to grid and grid columns
+* Fix some blocks breaking outside of the grid in Firefox
-* Mirror grid device breakpoint with editor preview breakpoint
+* Fix editor margins for some themes

 = 1.2.3 - 29th June 2020 =
 * Fix some styles not loading in the editor